rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/3da9d910-7bab-4aad-9a26-325f956a1866)

-The first fillable field is the minimum length of the sequence (in nucleotides) for records that will be included in the constructed database.
+The first fillable field is the minimum length of the sequence (in nucleotides) for records that will be included in the constructed database. **For this tutorial the default of 100 is used.**

 The second fillable field accepts alpha numeric values.
 This field should be filled with a short (2 to 10 character) string as a unique identifier for the database you are going to construct.
+As this tutorial doesn't rely on the previous steps, and descriptive naming can be used here. **It is suggested that 'SOCTUT' would work well for this tutorial.**

 Finally using the 'Create BLAST Database Submit' button will initiate the program.